-The best oneworld credit card is the American Airlines AAdvantage® Aviator™ Red Credit Card because it gives a bonus of 60,000 miles when you make a purchase in the first 90 days and pay the annual fee.
-On top of that, you get 2 miles / $1 spent on American Airlines purchases and 1 mile / $1 spent on all other purchases.
-For the cherry on top, you get preferred boarding and a free checked bag for you and 4 companions.
-The card costs $99 per year.
+The best oneworld credit card is the American Airlines AAdvantage® Aviator™ Red Credit Card because it gives a bonus of 50,000 miles after you make a single purchase in the first 90 days and pay the annual fee.
+On top of that, you get 2 miles per $1 spent with American Airlines and 1 mile per $1 spent on all other purchases.
+Plus, you get preferred boarding and a free checked bag for you and 4 companions on domestic American Airlines flights.
+The card costs $99 per year to own.

-When you get a oneworld credit card, you’re automatically enrolled in the associated airline’s loyalty program.
-And that means you can both earn and redeem miles for flights on any of the 14 oneworld member airlines and their 30+ affiliates.
+When you get a oneworld credit card and create a frequent flyer account with any of the partner airlines, you are automatically entitled to oneworld benefits.
+You can both earn and redeem miles for flights on any of the 13 oneworld member airlines and their 30+ affiliates.

 No, AAdvantage is not just a credit card; it is the name of the American Airlines loyalty rewards program.
 American Airlines does have a roster of co-branded AAdvantage credit cards, though.
 American Airlines AAdvantage credit cards are issued by Citi and Barclays.